 Our board of directors has adopted a Code of Business Conduct and Ethics, or Code, that applies to all of our directors, officers and employees, including our principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions, agents, representatives and consultants.
 Any waivers of any provision of this Code for our directors or officers may be granted only by the board of directors or a committee appointed by the board of directors.
 Any waivers of any provisions of this Code for an employee or a representative may be granted only by our chief executive officer or principal accounting officer.
-Upon our listing on the Nasdaq Capital Market, our code of business conduct and ethics will be available under the Corporate Governance section of our website at www.transcodetherapeutics.com.
+Our code of business conduct and ethics is available under the Corporate Governance section of our website at www.transcodetherapeutics.com.